bhargavamin/iam-access-multi-account-architecture/README.md

 - Upload `sub-accounts/base-pipeline.yaml` in each of the sub-accounts under your organization.
 This `sub-account` repo will act a central place to manage IAM access originated from the Jump Account.
 - Follow the steps mentioned in `sub-account/readme.md` before uploading the CloudFormation template.

-#### Step 3: Use Assume link to login to Jump-Account
+#### Step 3: Use Assume link to login to Sub-Accounts

-use `create-assume-links.py` script to generate assume links for every roles/groups that are defined in `jump-account/iam-groups`.
-Use those assume links to switch to sub-accounts.
+Generate assume links and share them.

+Format to create assume link : https://signin.aws.amazon.com/switchrole?region={region}&account={account_id}&roleName={role_name}&displayName={display_name}

 Note: It is suggested you enable 2FA for all the IAM users as best practice.
-For more refer [AWS Security Best Practices White Paper] (https://d0.awsstatic.com/whitepapers/Security/AWS_Security_Best_Practices.pdf)
+For more refer [AWS Security Best Practices White Paper](https://d0.awsstatic.com/whitepapers/Security/AWS_Security_Best_Practices.pdf)